-PDQ (Physician Data Query) is the National Cancer Institute’s comprehensive cancer database.
+PDQ (Physician Data Query) is the National Cancer Institute’s comprehensive cancer database for all cancers, both adult and pediatric.
 It contains peer-reviewed summaries on cancer treatment, screening, prevention, genetics, and supportive care, and complementary and alternative medicine; a registry of thousands of open cancer clinical trials; and directories of physicians, professionals who provide genetics services, and organizations that provide cancer care.
 Some information on drugs used to fight cancer

-The National Cancer Institute (NCI), part of NIH, has designated Cancer Centers, and Comprehensive Centers (70 total in 36 states and DC).
+Find a Cancer Center.
+The National Cancer Institute (NCI), part of NIH, has designated Cancer Centers, and Comprehensive Centers (71 total in 37 states and DC).
 Search database by state, region or name.
 NCI-designated cancer centers are characterized by scientific excellence and are research-oriented.
 Not all states have one

-All different types of support groups and survivor networks for cancer (e.g. type of cancer, stage, peers, etc.) The American Cancer Society aims to help consumers with this disease.
+Choose a cancer support group through this tool at the American Cancer Society.
+All different types of support groups and survivor networks for cancer (e.g. type of cancer, stage, peers, etc.) are listed – both online and in-person local groups.
+The American Cancer Society aims to help consumers with this disease.

 American College of Surgeons offers the Commission on Cancer – Find Cancer Centers or Surgeons – Search by zip code (or city and state) and up to a 100 mile driving distance.
 Facilities are accredited by the Commission on Cancer (CoC) of the American College of Surgeons.
 Accreditation of a cancer center is based on ability to comply with established CoC standards